Wren6991/PicoDVI/Readme.md

 At the moment this implements a 16-bit color framebuffer to which Adafruit_GFX drawing operations can be made.
-Other framebuffer types (8-bit, 1-bit) might get added later, but not every permutation PicoDVI is capable of.
+Other framebuffer types (8-bit, 1-bit) might get added later, but probably not every permutation PicoDVI is capable of.

 Requires Earle Philhower III RP2040 Arduino core (not the "official" Arduino RP2040 core).
 Oddly, some resolutions may require slightly higher over-voltage